-Birch is the beginning of all things (life) and it is opposite of last months tree Elder (death).
+Birch is the beginning of all things (life) and it is the opposite of last month’s tree Elder (death).
 This month is symbolized by the unconscious self and raw wild force of the natural world.
-The tree itself is a symbol of birth, initiation and sacrifice.
-It is also associated with horned animals like goats and stags as well as the Horned Gods like Cernunnos, Dagda and Pan.
+The tree itself is a symbol of birth, initiation, and sacrifice.
+It is also associated with horned animals like goats and stags as well as the Horned Gods like Cernunnos, Dagda, and Pan.
 Other names for this tree are Tree of Birth, Lady of the Woods.
 The Irish Gaelic word for this tree is “Beith”, which is derived from “Achadhbeith” meaning “the field of birch trees.

 BIRCH IN HEALING

 This tree does have a few healing properties.
 The inner bark is said to be a good pain reliever as are the leaves which as tea, can be used for rheumatism.
 The sap produces syrup and from the bark comes flour and beer.

 Birch is particularly useful for spells involving healing, fertility, new beginnings, blessings, protection, growth, love, and creative inspiration.
 It is also one of the nine sacred woods used in the sabbat fire and is a representation of the Goddess.
 Charms made of birch twigs were given to newlyweds to promote fertility and cattle were lightly struck with birch rods for the same reason.
 Brooms were traditionally made from birch, the twigs were called “Besom twigs” and love spells can be written on strips of birch bark that have been gathered during the new moon.
 This tree also plays an important role in the pagan tradition of jumping the broomstick which is part of the handfasting ceremony.